Root-101/api-gateway/README.md

 NOTE #3: Try to always use the latest version available for each tag.
 (Eg: The 2.x tag has versions 2.2.0, 2.1.0, 2.0.0;
 try to use the latest tag, in this case 2.2.0)

+NOTE #4: We recommend that you always use the latest available version, this way you can enjoy all the features, a more polished project and an overall better experience.

 ## This is the docs for version 2.x:

 ---